 Courses in the visual impairments concentration are offered through the Virginia Consortium for Teacher Preparation in Visual Impairments.
 In addition to the aforementioned application criteria, students must be accepted into the Virginia Consortium for Teacher Preparation in Visual Impairments.
 All courses specific to vision impairments are offered in a distance education format.
-For more information, see http://kihd.gmu.edu/teacher_prep_program/.
+Refer to http://kihd.gmu.edu/teacher_prep_program/.